21 Signs You’re Way Too Addicted to Your Phone

 We’ve all been there.
 You open your screen to check what time it is, then forget as soon as it goes dark again, and have to look once more.
 You’re so used to glancing at your phone that it becomes a habit, rather than an actual way to gain information.
-While we’re on the subject, make sure you’re not committing one of these cell phone etiquette sins.
+Make sure you’re not committing one of these 10 cell phone etiquette sins.

 Your phone is your security blanket

 You’re waiting for your meeting to start, so instead of making small talk with your coworkers, you stare intently at your phone, going through those unimportant emails you’d purposely ignored before.
 Quit turning to your phone during awkward situations, and boost your confidence by forcing yourself to work the room.
 Those face-to-face interactions will be way more satisfying than scrolling through Twitter.